DerekZiemba/yarn-V2-workspaces-simple-monorepo/README.md

+Be sure to checkout branch `yarn2` for Yarn 2 implementation

 **This is forked from: https://github.com/HugoDF/yarn-workspaces-simple-monorepo
 With typescript mixed in from: https://github.com/benawad/typescript-yarn-workspace-example
 Then I made the workspaces reference/import one another - something that was otherwise lacking in the examples.**